Sydney Law School Social Justice Program

 - David Burnett Memorial Scholarships in Social Justice: two $3000 scholarships per year.

-- Judicial Conference of Australia Scholarship: five $1000 scholarships available per year.
+- Judicial Conference of Australia Scholarship: six $1000 scholarships available per year.

 Social Justice Funding